Deep learning research is increasing

 With our researchers focused on solving problems on a scale never seen before, we're giving them the power to tackle new even larger problems, and to deliver their results quicker than ever before.

-One of the first research teams to benefit from the new processing power will be our Data61 Computer Vision group, who’ve developed the software for a bionic vision solution.
+One of the first research teams to benefit from the new processing power was our Data61 Computer Vision group, who developed the software for a bionic vision solution.
 They aim to restore sight for those with profound vision loss through new computer vision processing that uses large scale image datasets to optimise and learn more effective processing.

 With access to this new computing capability, the team will be able to use much larger data sets to help train the software to recognise and process more images, helping deliver a greater contextual meaning to the recipient.